Hdave00/Biomaterial-Selection-and-Bioinformatics-Tool/master_data/masterdata.md

 3. Multi-Task Setup
-If each dataset represents slightly different but related properties (e.g., one for cytotoxicity, one for modulus, one for shear strength), i could keep them separate and train a multi-task neural net:
+If each dataset represents slightly different but related properties (e.g., one for cytotoxicity, one for young's modulus, one for shear strength), i could keep them separate and train a multi-task neural network:

 Shared input layers -> learn general representations.